Tirion started with a simple observation: good data and honest analysis shouldn't require an enterprise budget. Smaller teams deserve real tools too.

 Tirion isn't a lookup tool.
 It's an intelligence platform that connects dots across fragmented public records and delivers complete pictures of your prospects.
 We also offer an API for teams that want to integrate Tirion data directly into their own workflows.

-At Georgetown, as Senior Director of Prospect Development, he managed the research operation that supports one of the country's largest university fundraising programs.
+At Georgetown, as Senior Director of Prospect Development, he manages the research operation that supports one of the country's largest university fundraising programs.
 At Northwestern, he specialized in international prospect research — identifying and evaluating prospects across borders using public records, financial filings, and open-source intelligence methods.

 Before higher ed, John interned at the U.S. Department of State, researching open-source intelligence on Eurasian and European affairs for the Chair of Eurasian Studies.
 He holds a B.S. in International Studies from Rochester Institute of Technology.